 Even just from a mutual fund standpoint, Scottrade wins out simply for its sheer volume of trades to work from.
 The no-load, no-transaction funds are extremely enticing for traders of all stripes, despite TradeKing having lower transaction fees for normal funds trading ($9.95 to Scottrade’s $17).

-Both Scottrade and TradeKing appeal to customers because of their extremely low stock trade prices, making it easy for small-time traders to get into the market at a very low cost.
+Both Scottrade and TradeKing appeal to customers because of their extremely low stock trade prices.
 While Scottrade charges $7 for stock and ETF trades, TradeKing’s lower price of $4.95 is immediately more intriguing for traders hoping to save as much as they can.

 When it comes to Scottrade, people who do derivatives trading end up paying an additional $.70 for options, which is five cents more than TradeKing’s rate of $.65.
 When it comes to options trading, TradeKing charges only $9.95, with $4.59 per assignment; with Scottrade, you’re charged $17 for both.